AM Technical Profile: WTAZ

 network affiliation.
 The station moved transmitter site to a

-Broadcasting Company.
-The studios moved to the transmitter
+to Woodard Broadcasting Company.
+The studios moved to the

 The station was granted a major modification in 1985 to relocate to

-off Choccolocco Creek south of town, signed on in 1987.
-One
+new site, with the trasmitter off Choccolocco Creek south of town,

-station's Country music format remained.
-The studios were at
+2005.
+Either way, the Country music format remained.
+The

 In the early 90's, the station dropped Country for Easy